-(1) IN GENERAL.-Except as otherwise provided in this section, paragraphs (4), (7), (8), and (11)(B) of subsection (b) of the Competitive, Special, and Facilities Research Grant Act (7 U.S.C.
-450i) shall apply with respect to the making of grants under this section.
+- (aa) involves a minor commodity; and - (bb) deals with scientifically important research; and - (II) the recipient is unable to satisfy the matching funds requirement. - (3) CONSULTATION.-The Secretary shall make the grants in consultation with the National Agricultural Research, Extension, Education, and Economics Advisory Board. - (b) Administration.- (1) IN GENERAL.-Except as otherwise provided in this section, paragraphs (4), (7), (8), and (11)(B) of subsection (b) of the under this section.

+Competitive, Special, and Facilities Research Grant Act (7 U.S.C.
+450i) shall apply with respect to the making of grants

-(2) USE OF TASK FORCES.-To facilitate the making of research and extension grants under this section in the research and extension areas specified in subsections (d) through (g), the Secretary may appoint a task force for each such area to make recommendations to the Secretary.
+(2) Use of task forces.-To facilitate the making of research and extension grants under this section in the research and extension areas specified in subsections (d) through (g), the Secretary may appoint a task force for each such area to make recommendations to the Secretary.
 The Secretary may not incur costs in excess of \$1,000 for any fiscal year in connection with each task force established under this paragraph.

-(c) PARTNERSHIPS ENCOURAGED.-Following the completion of a peer review process for grant proposals received under this section, the Secretary shall provide a priority to those grant proposals, found in the peer review process to be scientifically meritorious, that involve the cooperation of multiple entities.

-(d) HIGH-PRIORITY RESEARCH AND EXTENSION AREAS.-

-(1) DAIRY FINANCIAL RISK MANAGEMENT RESEARCH AND EX-TENSION.-Research and extension grants may be made under this section for the purpose of providing research, development, or education materials, information, and outreach programs regarding risk management strategies for dairy producers and for dairy cooperatives and other processors and marketers of milk.

-(2) POTATO RESEARCH AND EXTENSION.-Research and extension grants may be made under this section for the purpose of developing and evaluating new strains of potatoes that are resistant to blight and other diseases, as well as insects.
+- (c) Partnerships Encouraged.-Following the completion of a peer review process for grant proposals received under this section, the Secretary shall provide a priority to those grant proposals, found in the peer review process to be scientifically meritorious, that involve the cooperation of multiple entities. - (d) High-Priority Research and Extension Areas.- - (1) Dairy financial risk management research and extension.-Research and extension grants may be made under this section for the purpose of providing research, development, or education materials, information, and outreach programs regarding risk management strategies for dairy producers and for dairy cooperatives and other processors and marketers of milk. - (2) POTATO RESEARCH AND EXTENSION.-Research and extension grants may be made under this section for the purpose of developing and evaluating new strains of potatoes that are resistant to blight and other diseases, as well as insects.
 Emphasis may be placed on developing potato varieties that lend themselves to innovative marketing approaches.

+themselves to innovative marketing approaches.
 (3) WOOD USE RESEARCH AND EXTENSION.-Research and extension grants may be made under this section for the purpose of developing new uses for wood from underused tree species as well as investigating methods of modifying wood and wood fibers to produce better building materials.

-(4) BIGHORN AND DOMESTIC SHEEP DISEASE MECHANISMS.- Research and extension grants may be made under this section to conduct research relating to the health status of (including the presence of infectious diseases in) bighorn and domestic sheep under range conditions.
+(4) BIGHORN AND DOMESTIC SHEEP DISEASE MECHANISMS.-Research and extension grants may be made under this section to conduct research relating to the health status of (including the presence of infectious diseases in) bighorn and domestic sheep under range conditions.

-(5) AGRICULTURAL DEVELOPMENT IN THE AMERICAN-PACIFIC REGION.-Research and extension grants may be made under this section to support food and agricultural science at a consortium of land-grant institutions in the American-Pacific region
+(5) AGRICULTURAL DEVELOPMENT IN THE AMERICAN-PACIFIC REGION.-Research and extension grants may be made under this section to support food and agricultural science at a consortium of land-grant institutions in the American-Pacific region.

-TROPICAL AND SUBTROPICAL AGRICULTURAL RE-(6)SEARCH.-Research grants may be made under this section, in equal dollar amounts to the Caribbean and Pacific Basins, to support tropical and subtropical agricultural research, including pest and disease research, at the land-grant institutions in the Caribbean and Pacific regions.

-(7) WOMEN AND MINORITIES IN STEM FIELDS.-Research and extension grants may be made under this section to increase participation by women and underrepresented minorities from rural areas in the fields of science, technology, engineering, and mathematics, with priority given to eligible institutions that carry out continuing programs funded by the Secretary
+- (6) TROPICAL AND SUBTROPICAL AGRICULTURAL RE-SEARCH.-Research grants may be made under this section, in equal dollar amounts to the Caribbean and Pacific Basins, to support tropical and subtropical agricultural research, including pest and disease research, at the land-grant institutions in the Caribbean and Pacific regions. - (7) Women and minorities in stem fields.-Research and extension grants may be made under this section to increase participation by women and underrepresented minorities from rural areas in the fields of science, technology, engineering, and mathematics, with priority given to eligible institutions that carry out continuing programs funded by the Secretary.